 Each piece of student work in the portfolio must be attached to a completed High School Competency Portfolio Work Description (links provided below).
 Links to sample MCAS portfolio excerpts are provided below.

-Please note that due to the transition to the "next-generation" MCAS tests there are updated requirements for competency portfolios for English Language Arts and Mathematics.
-The term "legacy" refers to the earlier versions of the curriculum frameworks and high school MCAS tests that have now largely been replaced with "next-generation" standards based on the 2017 curriculum frameworks for English Language Arts and Mathematics.
-Competency Portfolios to earn a CD may be based on either "next-generation" or "legacy" requirements during the 2020-2021 school year; however, a student's individual portfolio in ELA or Mathematics may not combine (or mix and match) standards from the 2011 and the 2017 curriculum frameworks.
-Portfolio requirements for Science and Technology/Engineering appeals will transition after spring 2021.
+Please note that, due to the transition from "legacy" to "next-generation" MCAS tests, there are updated requirements for competency portfolios for English Language Arts, Mathematics, Biology, and Introductory Physics.
+The term "legacy" refers to the earlier versions of the high school MCAS tests, which were based on previous editions of the curriculum frameworks.
+The legacy tests have now largely been replaced with "next-generation" tests based on the 2017 curriculum frameworks for English Language Arts and Mathematics and 2016 curriculum frameworks for Science and Technology/Engineering.
+For the 2021-2022 school year, Competency Portfolios submitted for the first time must be based on "next-generation" standards and portfolio requirements.
+Previously submitted competency portfolios that are being resubmitted in 2021-2022 may be based either on "legacy" or "next-generation' standards and requirements.
+However, individual portfolios being resubmitted either in ELA or Mathematics may not combine (or mix-and-match) standards from different editions of the curriculum frameworks.
+Please contact MCASAppeals@doe.mass.edu with specific questions about the updated requirements.

 "Legacy" ELA competency portfolios requirements based on the 2001/2011 Massachusetts Curriculum Frameworks for English Language Arts and Literacy.